European Robotics Week 2017: 17-26 November 2017

 How to get involved

 Events are organised locally (by scientists, labs, teachers, schools, robotics engineers, robot makers etc.), but centrally listed and co-promoted. euRobotics, the European association for a Public-Private Partnership in robotics, serves as the central coordinator.
 The events are supported through national coordinators who are promoting the idea among their national networks and communities.

 Partners and Sponsors

 Every year the ERW changes the central event and hosts an eco-system of various events in the chosen location.
-During ERW 2016 the heart of the European Robotics Week is a series of events in Amsterdam, the Netherlands.
+During ERW 2017 the heart of the European Robotics Week is a series of events in Brussels.